 Mr. Richards also talks about the importance of skepticism when taking in parenting advice from other sources.
 “Don’t buy unsupported theories.”
 He explains and goes into examples of such theories.

-John tackles different methods, different tactics and different approaches when it comes to teaching your children, learning with them, enjoying their company, dancing, traveling, playing, nursing and caring for pets with them.
+John tackles different methods, different tactics and different approaches when it comes to teaching your children, learning with them, enjoying their company, dancing, travelling, playing, nursing and caring for pets with them.

 He also does not forget to talk about the benefits of raising your children in a secular household.